 White oak

-Looks great in its natural form, with a distinctive tiger stripe that often features yellow flecks and rays.
+This material looks fantastic in its natural form, featuring a distinctive tiger stripe that often contains yellow flecks and rays.

 • Strong hardwood that will provide sturdy support

-• Can be varnished to enhance natural look or stained and painted as required.
-Treatex is designed to protect and enhance the appearance of your wood.
+• Can be varnished to enhance the natural look or stained and painted as required.
+Our Treatex Hardwax Oil is designed to enhance the appearance of your wood.

 Walnut

 Rich colour ranging from pale brown to deep chocolate with a visible dark brown grain.
-Grained texture is tight and straight.
+The grained texture is tight and straight.

 • Rich colour means it looks particularly good when varnished